Craft Industrial Hemp: The Promise of Profitability

 More about Chimney Rock Farms:

-Chimney Rock Farms is a privately held cultivator and processor of the highest quality, full spectrum phytocannabinoid hemp registered in Colorado.
+Chimney Rock Farms is a privately held feminized seed breeder of full spectrum phytocannabinoid hemp strains registered in Colorado.
 All products grown by farmers supplying the Chimney Rock Network are tested both internally and independently by third party test labs for potency, purity, consistency and compliance.
 Chimney Rock Farms cultivation methods go well beyond traditional organic practices without chemically based herbicides, fungicides or pesticides.
 Chimney Rock Farms is pioneering no-till hemp cultivation to regenerate depleted agricultural farmland while rebuilding soil ecosystems.
-Chimney Rock Farms maintains full traceability and lot control of each batch to ensure consistency of all quality control measures.
+Chimney Rock Farms maintains full trace-ability and lot control of each batch to ensure consistency of all quality control measures.
 All hemp or hemp based oils are derived from 100% Federally legal industrial hemp that is registered with the Colorado State Department of Agriculture and conform fully to the 2014 US Farm Bill section 7606 which federally legalized the cultivation of industrial hemp under certain federal mandated conditions which Chimney Rock Farms, its farming partners and suppliers conform to fully.

 "A farmer has to be an optimist, otherwise he wouldn't still be a farmer" Will Rodgers